Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 Building trust with your clients is key; after all, they are entrusting you with one of the most important days of their lives!

-Make sure to listen carefully to their needs and desires while also offering your expert advice when needed.
+Ensure that you listen carefully to their needs and desires, and offer your expert advice when necessary.

-Be responsive and available throughout the planning process – whether it is through phone calls, emails or meetings – so they know they can count on you every step of the way.
+Be responsive and available throughout the planning process – whether through phone calls, emails, or meetings – so they know they can count on you every step of the way.

 The Power of Networking